troglobit/finit/doc/config.md

 Similar to `task` is the `sysv` stanza, which can be used to call SysV style scripts.
-The primary intention for this command is to be able to re-use much of existing setup and init scripts in Linux distributions.
+The primary intention for this command is to be able to reuse much of existing setup and init scripts in Linux distributions.

 When entering an allowed runlevel, Finit calls `init-script start`, when entering a disallowed runlevel, Finit calls `init-script stop`, and if